Three students walking and talking to each other

 International & Development Economics, MS

-The Fall 2024 application is now open.
-The next priority deadline is April 1.
+The Fall application is now open.
+The priority application date is April 1.

-An International Development Economics Program That Prepares You for the Future
+How Will the International & Development Economics Program Prepare you for the Future?

 Graduates are prepared to pursue PhD programs or professional work as development researchers, program analysts, policy makers, practitioners for government agencies, international business, nonprofits, and NGOs in developing countries.